Jared Goff: 2019 season

 On April 23, 2019, the Rams picked up the fifth-year option on Goff's contract.
 Five months later, he agreed to a four-year extension worth $134 million featuring $110 million guaranteed, at the time, it was an NFL record for the most guaranteed money in a contract, surpassed by Patrick Mahomes in 2020.

-Goff helped lead the Rams to a 3–0 start with victories over the Carolina Panthers, New Orleans Saints, and Cleveland Browns.
-During a Week 4 55–40 loss to the Tampa Bay Buccaneers, Goff finished with a career-high 517 passing yards, two touchdowns, and three interceptions.
-He tied the NFL record for completions in a regular-season game with 45 equalling Drew Bledsoe's Week 11 performance against the Minnesota Vikings in 1994.
-In the next game against the Seattle Seahawks, Goff threw for 395 yards, a touchdown, and an interception in the narrow 30–29 road loss.
-The following week against the San Francisco 49ers, Goff threw for a career-low 78 passing yards in the 20–7 loss.
-During a Week 7 37–10 road victory over the Atlanta Falcons, he helped stop the Rams' three-game losing streak with 268 passing yards and two touchdowns in the 37–10 victory.
+Goff helped lead the Rams to a 3–0 start with victories over the Carolina Panthers, Saints, and Browns.
+During a week-4 55–40 loss to the Tampa Bay Buccaneers, Goff finished with a career-high 517 passing yards, two touchdowns, and three interceptions.
+He tied the NFL record for completions in a regular-season game with 45 equalling Drew Bledsoe's week-11 performance against the Vikings in 1994.
+In the next game against the Seahawks, Goff threw for 395 yards, a touchdown, and an interception in the narrow 30–29 road loss.
+The following week against the 49ers, Goff threw for a career-low 78 passing yards in the 20–7 loss.
+During a week-7 37–10 road victory over the Falcons, he helped stop the Rams' three-game losing streak with 268 passing yards and two touchdowns in the 37–10 victory.
 In the next game against the Cincinnati Bengals in London, Goff threw for 372 yards and two touchdowns in the 24–10 victory.
-During a Week 13 34–7 road victory over the Arizona Cardinals, Goff threw for 424 yards and two touchdowns.
+During a week-13 34–7 road victory over the Cardinals, Goff threw for 424 yards and two touchdowns.
 He won the NFC Offensive Player of the Week award for his performance.
 Three weeks later during a 49ers rematch on Saturday Night Football, Goff finished with 323 passing yards, two touchdowns, and an interception as the Rams narrowly lost on the road by a score of 34–31 and were eliminated from playoff contention.
 In the regular season finale against the Cardinals, Goff threw for 319 yards and three touchdowns during the 31–24 win.
 Goff finished the 2019 season with 4,638 passing yards, 22 touchdowns, and 16 interceptions to go along with 40 rushing yards and two touchdowns in 16 games and starts as the Rams finished with a 9–7 record.
+His 626 pass attempts led the league in the 2019 season.
 Goff's 394 pass completions set a single season franchise record at the time.